jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/public-release-process.md

 ## Problems

+### _Could not find conda environment_
-If you test the conda environment you created for the ISIS build, i.e., isis3.7.1, on prog26 as isis3mgr and get the following warning:
+If you test the conda environment you created for the ISIS build, i.e., isis3.7.1, on prog24 as isis3mgr and get the following warning:

 ```